Summer Energy Usage & Bill

 If you are having trouble paying your bill, call our Customer Contact Center at 1-800-411-7343 to make payment arrangements.
 To learn about programs that can help you with your utility bills, visit our Assistance page.

 Being on the right pricing plan can add up to real savings on your energy bill.
 Can you shift your energy use?
 Do you own an electric vehicle?
 Visit My Account to check out your choices.

-Note: As part of a larger rate relief effort across the state, in response to COVID-19, the California Public Utilities Commission temporarily reduced the price of high usage electricity by 30%.
-This lower price is effective June 1 and will run through October 31 or longer, if extended by the Commission.
+Note: As part of a larger rate relief effort across the state, in response to COVID-19, the California Public Utilities Commission (Commission) temporarily reduced the price of high usage electricity by 30%.
+This lower price is represented below.

 Frequently Asked Questions

 Hotter weather drives up energy use, and combined with summer pricing, customers can see higher bills than normal.
 The increased pricing stems from a rise in electricity prices in the summer across the state as the weather heats up and there is a high demand for energy.